LucasDelfino92/morrowindsharp/modlist.md

 - [**Ajiras Alchemy Reports**](https://www.nexusmods.com/morrowind/mods/34180) by DebiDalio: each report, when read, will give you one point of Alchemy skill.
 - [**Bed Buddies**](https://www.nexusmods.com/morrowind/mods/46632) by Merlord: prevents you from sleeping in owned beds unless the owner really likes you.
 Disposition requirement is based on your Personality.
 Attempting to sleep in an owned bed no longer triggers a crime, even if the owner doesn't like you.
 - [**Blight Is Coming**](https://www.nexusmods.com/morrowind/mods/47649) by Half11: makes blight storms more deadly by adding a change of corprus beasts spawning close to the player.
+- [**Book Pickup**](https://www.nexusmods.com/morrowind/mods/46625) by NullCascade: enables picking up books by default, instead of opening them.
+This can be disabled by holding shift.
+The behavior can be inverted using the mod config menu.
 - [**Brutal Backstabbing**](https://www.nexusmods.com/morrowind/mods/45890) by Merlord: do more damage when stabbing an enemy from behind (based on Agility/Sneak).
 NPCs can backstab you as well.
 Mod Configuration Menu includes option for Short Blades only or all weapons.
 - [**Clear Your Name**](https://www.nexusmods.com/morrowind/mods/43786) by Lucevar: adds more options for clearing a bounty on your name, all RP friendly.
 - [**Dahrk's Super-Sized Storage (D'sSSS)**](https://www.nexusmods.com/morrowind/mods/45147?) by Melchior Dahrk: increases the capacity of all containers (BM and TR included) by x100.
 Enough to help you sort out those pesky dwemer cogs.